Neutral / cushion / high arch

 Overall an 8/10 and a perfect shoe for everyday running and especially for longer ‘weekend’ runs.

 - The Brooks Ricochet is a road companion for the neutral pronator.
 It makes use of a sporty yet contemporary design to appeal to casual shoe enthusiasts and athletic individuals.
 A flexible knit-material is used for the upper unit, and it’s joined by a stretchy heel-wrap collar and a sock-like internal cleatie design.

 - Underfoot cushioning is given by two proprietary foam compounds that are layered on top of each other.
 The top section offers energy return and resilient cushioning that doesn’t easily sag; the lower part provides a bouncy and flexible ride.

-- An arrow pattern on the outer portion of the sole unit encourages smooth and fast transitions through the gait cycle.
+- This Brooks running shoe has an arrow pattern on the outer portion of the sole unit encourages smooth and fast transitions through the gait cycle.
 A rubber layer delivers traction and protection against the abrasive nature of the surfaces.

 The Brooks Ricochet was made to have a standard running shoe length.
 The sizes that are available accommodate the usual preferences of consumers.
 When it comes to width, the options are D – Medium for men and B – Medium for women.
 This product features a semi-curved shape that mimics the natural curve of the human foot.

 The outsole unit of the Brooks Ricochet makes use of a rubber layer.
 The job of this material is to shield the rest of the platform from wear-and-tear, as well as deliver surface traction.

 An arrow-shaped pattern runs from the midfoot to the forefoot.
 This design allows faster transitions through the gait cycle.
 Midfoot and forefoot strikers may find such an arrangement appealing as it encourages natural flexibility and focused surface control.